simonemiar/over8teen/README.md

 Therefore i decided to create over8teen

 ### Features
-Light and dark mode theme toggle.
+> Light and dark mode theme toggle.
-Local storage who remember which theme your device choose last time.
+> A Calculator that figure out when people are 18.
-A Calculator that figure out when people are 18.
+> Local storage who remember which theme your device choose last time.

 ### [LIVE DEMO](https://simonemiar.dk/over8teen)